 If you find yourself needing more funding than you receive in your financial aid package, Discover may be just the partner for you.

 Credible is a multi-lender marketplace that allows borrowers to request competitive student loan offers from vetted lenders, without affecting their credit scores.
 Credible does receive compensation from Discover in exchange for online advertisements on our website.

-1 The fixed interest rate is set at the time of application and does not change during the life of the loan.
-The variable interest rate is calculated based on the 3-Month LIBOR index plus the applicable Margin percentage.
+1 The lowest rates shown include a 0.25% interest rate reduction for automatic payment.
+Please review Terms and Conditions at www.discoverstudentloans.com/autodebitreward.
+The fixed interest rate is set at the time of application and does not change during the life of the loan.
+The variable interest rate is calculated based on the 3-Month LIBOR index plus the applicable margin percentage.
 The margin is based on your credit evaluation at the time of application and does not change.
-For variable interest rate loans, the 3-Month LIBOR is 2.375% as of July 1, 2018.
-Discover Student Loans may adjust the rate quarterly on each January 1, April 1, July 1 and October 1 (the “interest rate change date”), based on the 3-Month LIBOR Index, published in the Money Rates section of The Wall Street Journal 15 days prior to the interest rate change date, rounded up to the nearest one-eighth of one percent (0.125% or 0.00125).
+For variable interest rate loans, the 3-Month LIBOR is 2.375% as of October 1, 2018.
+Discover Student Loans may adjust the rate quarterly on each January 1, April 1, July 1 and October 1 (the “interest rate change date”), based on the 3-Month LIBOR Index, published in the Money Rates section of the Wall Street Journal 15 days prior to the interest rate change date, rounded up to the nearest one-eighth of one percent (0.125% or 0.00125).
 This may cause the monthly payments to increase, the number of payments to increase or both.
 Please visit https://www.discover.com/student-loans/interest-rates.html for more information about interest rates.

 4 View the Official Rules at: https://scholarship.collegecovered.com/rules.html.